Do NOT use the URL blocking tool for maintenance reasons

 - Don't use URL blocking to clean up cruft, like old pages that 404.
 If you recently changed your site and now have some outdated URLs in the index, Google's crawlers will see this as we recrawl your URLs, and those pages will naturally drop out of our search results.
 There's no need to request an urgent update.

-- Don't use URL blocking to address crawl errors from your Webmaster Tools account.
-The blocking tool blocks URLs from Google's search results, not from your Webmaster Tools account.
+- Don't use URL blocking to address crawl errors from your Search Console account.
+The blocking tool blocks URLs from Google's search results, not from your Search Console account.
 You don’t need to manually remove URLs from this report; they will drop out naturally over time.

 - Don't use URL blocking to "start from scratch" with your site.
 If you're worried that your site might have a manual action, or you want to start with a clean slate after purchasing a domain from someone else, we recommend filing a reconsideration request letting us know what you're worried about and what has changed.